-- Though separate from the main game, both Golden Sun games featured a Battle Mode, which players could theoretically pit three members of their party against those of a linked player or, more commonly, engage in sequential battle against random selections of every monster that save file had encountered during the game.
+- Though separate from the main game, both Golden Sun games feature a Battle Mode, where players could theoretically pit three members of their party against those of a linked player or, more commonly, engage in sequential battle against random selections of every monster that save file had encountered during the game.
 Including bosses.
 You could stop between any battle, however only your longest streak of wins is recorded.

 - The Chrono Trigger remake for the DS has a special Monster Arena where you train a monster by sending it off into the eras you have reached.
 8 minutes of game-play time later, it returns with its abilities enhanced or changed.
 At any time you can battle your monster against various Tiers - the harder the Tier, the better in game item you are given if you win.

 - Chrono Cross also has the "arena for monsters" version.